Rumble_Bumble's avatar

 This is a weird rule that we have in English regarding listing things where two things are formatted the same but the first one isn't.
 The first action uses went, and the second and third use visited.
 It's similar to how I said, "and the second and third" instead of saying ", second and third".
 Respond to this if you need further explanation.

 It is known that the families of Puma and Adidas familiemployees even went to separate bakeries, and visited their own butchers and pubs.
+It is known that the families of Puma and Adidas employees even went to separate bakeries and visited their own butchers and pubs.

 This tension between the companies continued throughout the years.